electronicdreamplant/electronicdreamplant.github.io/ron-s-xmas.md

 ![](/img/img_4894.jpeg)

 He's sorry that he hasn't bought is anything but he 'doesn't have money'.
-I tell him that in looking after it for him, and have placed it all on the favourite on the next horse race.
+I tell him that in looking after it all for him, and have placed it all on the favourite on the next horse race.
 He laughs.
-Then I suggest Rachel and I go out for a meal and he pays for it, and he loves that, giving me a big hug round the head.
+Then I suggest Rachel and I go out for a meal and he pays for it as an xmas present, and he loves that, giving me a big hug around the head.

 At half time I ask him what he thinks of the match.
 "I've not really been taking it in - what's the score?"